ed-conte/cornell-irt-website/design-plan/design-journey.md

    a.
 What did you like about it?
 What didn’t you like?

 3. Walk me through your process of examining the last organization website you visited.
    a.
-Describe the navigation process?
+Describe the navigation process.
 Which pages did you visit first?

 4. When looking to join a new campus club or organization, do you seek out information about the organization before applying?
    a.
 If yes, what information were you specifically looking for?
 How did you access that information?